-We have learned to constantly live with it and disregard most of these things.
-After all with a little patience, flexibility all these small things get solved, become a valuable experience and some cool story to tell afterward.
+We have learned to live with it and disregard most of these things constantly.
+After all, with a bit of patience, and flexibility, all these small things get solved, become a valuable experience, and have some cool story to tell afterward.

 #2 To Appreciate Electricity

-You don’t have a TV, internet, computer (at least after a few hours)… The water pump won’t work, so you can’t bath, do the dishes or use the toilet… The fridge and freezer won’t work and your food will get rotten; you won’t be able to charge your phone; you will have a problem even to enter your building at night because you don’t see anything.
+You don’t have a TV, internet, computer (at least after a few hours)… The water pump won’t work, so you can’t bathe, wash dishes or use the toilet… The fridge and freezer won’t work, and your food will get rotten; you won’t be able to charge your phone; you will have a problem even entering your building at night because you don’t see anything.

 Did I ever mention that Luanda is quite hot?
 You won’t sleep at night because it’s too hot, and guess what?
 The air-conditioner doesn’t work without electricity.
 And that’s why in Luanda, Jorge, Claudia, and electricity have a three-way love affair 🙂

 #3 Learn The Handyman Things

 I may have a few qualities, but being a handyman isn’t one of them.
 Or wasn’t it!?
 You will learn about handy things in Luanda, or at least you will have many opportunities 🙂 By now, I have learned or at least improved my skills of changing a car tire, changing and charging a car or generator battery; I have even charged the generator battery using the car; I have learned how to bleed the water pump and change the water pump’s pressure tank.

 I still need to learn how to do the maintenance of a generator 🙂 But we still haven’t left!

 One thing I have learned during our life in Angola is that renting in Luanda has its own uniqueness – you need to be aware of the three companies.
 Meaning?
 You have to make sure that you can substitute the public companies: TCUL (transports) EPAL (Water), and EDEL (Electricity).
 Although they exist and provide the services, they are just unreliable!